Land Rover Range Rover Review 2023 | Top Gear

 "Much of the investment and engineering inside has gone into the tactility," SVO boss Michael van der Sande tells TG.
 "This is about amplifying the luxury remit and the new car isn’t trying to be something it’s not.
 We want to avoid mixing our drinks too much."

 This is important information.
-The new iteration pushes Range Rover even further upmarket, leaving the next Range Rover Sport to be more, erm, sporty.
-We’ll see that in about a month from now.
+The new iteration pushes Range Rover even further upmarket, leaving the Range Rover Sport to be more, erm, sporty.
+A target it doesn’t hit nearly as cleanly as this nails the luxury brief.

 What's the verdict?

 This is a hugely confident car and a mighty achievement.
-Cleverly conceived, intelligently engineered and breathtakingly well designed, more than ever the Range Rover can legitimately claim to be the definitive luxury car.
-More than just a car, in fact; this is one of the definitive luxury experiences of any kind.
+Cleverly conceived, intelligently engineered and breathtakingly well designed, more than ever the Range Rover can legitimately claim to be not just the definitive luxury SUV, but the definitive luxury car.
+Move over S-Class and i7, as an imperious way of getting yourself about, the Rangey can’t be matched.
+In fact, more than just a car, this is one of the definitive luxury experiences of any kind.

-It’s not as dynamic as the Bentley Bentayga or Porsche Cayenne Turbo S, never mind the more extrovert Lamborghini Urus.
+It’s not dynamic in the same way as the more extrovert Lamborghini Urus or Porsche Cayenne, not even as hustlable as the Bentley Bentayga.
 But then it isn’t trying to be.
 It sits in its own world, not expending any more energy trying to define itself than is strictly necessary.
+The plug-in hybrid versions are the ones to have – it turns out that electric really suits the Range Rover, and a genuine ability to do 50 miles in silence is a game changer.

 The Rivals